A Surrogate model for High Temperature Superconducting Magnets to Predict Current Distribution with Neural Network: Conclusion

 \section{Conclusion}

-In this work, a surrogate model based on a fully connected residual network was developed to predict the space-time current density distribution in high-temperature superconducting solenoids.
-By constructing datasets through FEM simulations with the T–A formulation, the model was trained, and its extrapolation performance was examined in detail.
+In this work, a surrogate model based on a fully connected residual network (FCRN) was developed to predict the current density distribution in high-temperature superconducting solenoids.
+By constructing datasets through FEM simulations with the $T$–$A$ formulation, the model was trained under fast ramping (Case 1) and steady-state (Case 2) conditions, and its extrapolation performance was examined in detail.

-The results demonstrated that, for deeper networks, the FCRN architecture significantly outperforms conventional FCNs in convergence, with the configuration of $N_{\mathrm{RB}}=12$ and $H=256$ achieving the most favorable balance between training accuracy and generalization capability.
-Although extrapolation prediction errors increase compared with interpolation cases, the surrogate model can still reliably capture current penetration characteristics and magnetization losses when parameters are extrapolated up to 50\%.Furthermore, comparison of computational efficiency showed that the proposed surrogate model achieves predictions several orders of magnitude faster than FEM, even when accounting for the training cost.
-This efficiency advantage makes the surrogate model a powerful alternative to FEM for rapid evaluation of large-scale HTS magnets.
+The results demonstrated that the FCRN architecture outperforms FCNs.
+In Case 1, the FCRN achieved lower training and validation losses, and could reliably predict ramping hysteresis loss with parameters extrapolation up to 50\% while keeping the relative error below 10\%.
+For Case 2, incorporating $J_{\mathrm{c}}(B)$ dependence and additional input dimensions degraded the overall fitting performance, but the FCRN still had lower validation losses compared with FCN.
+Due to the dataset lacked current evolution dynamics under full tape penetration, the model showed limited current extrapolation capability in Case 2.
+However, it maintained high accuracy for geometric extrapolations, achieving an average central magnetic field prediction error of 1.2\%.

-This study confirms that with appropriate network architecture and hyperparameter settings, surrogate models trained on relatively small parameter ranges can provide both accurate and efficient predictions beyond the training domain, offering a promising tool for the intelligent design and optimization of high-field HTS magnets.Future work will focus on incorporating more input parameters, reducing dataset size while maintaining training accuracy, and exploring strategies to further enhance the extrapolation capability of the model.
+The surrogate model trained for Case 2 was deployed for rapid magnet design.
+By constraining the central magnetic field and axial field homogeneity, the model identified the optimal design within the parameter search space.
+This confirms that surrogate models offer a promising and computationally efficient tool for the intelligent design of high-field HTS magnets.
+Future work will focus on constructing more representative datasets and incorporating physical constraint losses to further enhance the generalization and extrapolation performances of the model.